Our mission is revolution.

 Threespot has been a Certified B Corporation since 2015, a thing that few of our peers can claim.
 We’re not just paying lip-service to clients who are striving to make the world a better place, it means more to us than that.

 To us, being independent means having the freedom to not work for anyone that works against our beliefs or our other clients’ interests.
 We’re not part of some vast network of agencies so we’re not working against you when we’re working for you.

-Our experienced team of software engineers builds best-in-class Ruby on Rails and WordPress applications that power our client’s websites, reaching millions of people every year.
+Join our team of experienced developers building best-in-class WordPress applications that power our client’s websites, reaching millions of people a year.

 Spurred by a mile-wide independent streak and a youthful enthusiasm to throw all his time and energy at changing the world, Bill co-founded Threespot on a brisk February afternoon in 1999.
 He now serves as its president, leading Threespot’s new-client business development efforts and company operations.
 He brings a broad knowledge of business, technology, design, and the industry to his management of client relationships and Threespot's financial, legal, human resources, and infrastructure matters.
 On top of all that, you can occasionally find him under a conference room chair fixing a broken caster.

 Prior to co-founding Threespot, Bill was a senior producer at Magnet Interactive, where he oversaw a team dedicated to dozens of Kellogg’s interactive projects.
 Earlier, he worked as a freelance music writer, professional rock musician, and co-owner of his own independent record label, DeSoto Records.
 While he can still be found on stage with his guitar and his current band, Foxhall Stacks, he’s much more often at home with his wife and kids making quesadillas and building pillow forts.